christopher-noble/Decipher/README.md

 # Decipher - Frontend

-Welcome to the Decipher frontend repository.
-This is the client-side component of the Decipher app, designed to enhance your audio content consumption experience.
-Decipher is a powerful transcription service that takes content as input, processes the audio, and returns full audio transcripts along with timestamps for specified keywords or phrases.
+Welcome to the client-side component of Decipher.
+Here, you can effortlessly pinpoint any segment in your favourite podcasts, audiobooks, or web content.
+Simply input your desired phrases, upload your file, or share a URL, and let Decipher take care of the rest.
+Our robust transcription service is designed to process audio content, delivering transcripts with precise timestamps for your specified keywords or phrases.

 [deciphercontent.com](https://deciphercontent.com)